 - Deep hatred gives rise to tribal and ethnic conflicts

-All combined cause absence of world peace.
+All combined cause the absence of world peace.

-The state of mind, which ceaselessly strives to do away with this egocentrism, is that acquires inner peace and contributes to world peace.
+The state of mind, which ceaselessly strives to do away with this egocentrism, is that it acquires inner peace and contributes to world peace.
 The person is full of wisdom and overflows with a heart of compassion.
 Deep breathing, planetary peace of mind and forgiveness create inner peace.

 Deep breathing increases oxygen to organs.
 This is essential for the normal functioning of the immune system and living a disease-free life.
 One should focus on breathing during meditation, which helps in quieting the mind.

 Spiritual teachers have taught that forgiveness heals.
-It helps recover bad moods, acquire optimism, recover from all challenges and brings inner peace.
+It helps recover bad moods, acquire optimism, recover from all challenges and bring inner peace.
 Forgiveness improves the quality of life, creating a healthier and happier environment with those surrounding you, thus, enhancing world peace.

 Other ways that can help a person find calmness include setting limits, finding a relaxation technique that is best for you, and clarifying anything before tackling it.
 By doing this there will be inner peace and, eventually, world peace.